Tupolaa/BIP-AI-model/README.md

 ## 🙋 Contact
 Developed by a students in the BIP Smart Everything program.
-For feedback, improvements or collaborations, please reach out via GitHub for issues or your preferred contact method.
+For feedback, improvements or collaborations, please reach out via GitHub.